Apply for the 2024 Festival

 We are now fully programmed for 2023 with the theme of New Horizons – something that everyone in the arts world has had to grapple with over the past two years, but also a theme that has inspired countless composers and artists over the centuries

-We are starting to programme for our 2023/24 season and invite applications from artists on the theme of ‘New Horizons’.
+We are starting to gather programme ideas for our 2024 Festival and invite applications from artists on the theme of Connections.
 Read on below for more information about what to send us.